alexapostolu/night/README.md

 ![img10](/instructionimage/10.png "'Ok' button")
 ![img9](/instructionimage/9.png "'Ok' button")

+Note that for the beta versions, the language is buggy and might not work sometimes.

+---

-## Future Plans
+## Progress Updates

-There's still a lot to be done though.
-Here are the things I'm working on for `v2-beta` (in order):
+I just got done with `v2.2-beta`, which is a release about loops.
+Now, I'm working on `v2.3-beta`, which are arrays!

+Here's a list of all the future relases I have planned:

-- `v2.2-beta` loops
+- `v2.3-beta` arrays
-- `v2.3-beta` more predefined functions and small libraries; right now, the only predefined function is `print()`
 - `v2.4-beta` user input
-- `v2.5-beta` arrays
+- `v3.0` baseline for `v3`
-- `v2.6-beta` "include" thingy like in C++
+  - everything in `v2`
-- `v2.7-beta` function definitions and overloading
+  - function def and overload

-### Progress on Updates

-I just got done with `v2.1-beta`, which is a release about more support for expressions.
-Now, I'm working on `v2.2-beta`, which are loops!

-I'm also planning to have `v3` be the first non-beta version, and I'm really excited about that.
+    - also support for recursion (maybe)
+  - while and for loops
+    - non-static conditions
+  - cleaner code :)
+- `v3.1` support for source build
+  - with the help of [AntimatterReactor](https://github.com/AntimatterReactor)
+- `v3.2` classes